 * Data from the Bureau of Labor Statistics

-As of 2020 there were 111,320 people employed as Clinical and Counseling Psychologists.
+As of 2020 there were 111,320 people employed as Clinical and Counseling Psychologists within the United States.

 Assess, diagnose, and treat mental and emotional disorders of individuals through observation, interview, and psychological tests.
 Help individuals with distress or maladjustment understand their problems through their knowledge of case history, interviews with patients, and theory.
 Provide individual or group counseling services to assist individuals in achieving more effective personal, social, educational, and vocational development and adjustment.
 May design behavior modification programs and consult with medical personnel regarding the best treatment for patients.